 Alexander Ovechkin didn’t brew anywhere near this kind of hype and status in his early days with the Capitals.

 Joe Gibbs returning to coach the Washington Redskins wasn’t even this big.

-In fact, the only hyped up story in the nation’s capital that could top the arrival of Washington Nationals starting pitcher Stephen Strasburg is President Obama himself – upon being elected the first black president in the history of the country.
+In fact, the only story in the nation’s capital that could top the arrival of Washington Nationals starting pitcher Stephen Strasburg is President Obama himself – upon being elected the first black president in the history of the country.